brianbirir/flask-boilerplate/README.md

 ```bash
 $ pip freeze > requirements.rxt
 ```
 * Install and configure PostgreSQL database.
 The following commands create a user and a database.
-The user is then granted access to the database wtih certain privileges.
+The user is then granted access to the database with certain privileges.
+The user and database names are upto you (also password).

 ```
 create role flask_bp with login password 'flask_bp';